M2000Interpreter/Environment/readme.txt

 only source, with old revisions and a wiki, for executables see releases https://github.com/M2000Interpreter/Environment

-M2000language.exe (Chrome can't scan, say it is a virus - heuristic choise) All exe/dll files are signed https://github.com/M2000Interpreter/Environment/releases
+M2000language.exe (Chrome can't scan, say it is a virus - heuristic choice) All exe/dll files are signed https://github.com/M2000Interpreter/Environment/releases